How we support carers

 Ø Review self-assessment and develop action plans

-We have been awarded our first star and now working with teams to submit stage 2 by November 2019 to gain our second star.
+We have been awarded our first and second star and now working with our community hospitals to submit stage 3 by February 2023 to gain our third star.

 We have learning sets every quarter for carer leads to attend and this is a time to reflect where they are and give any national updates.
 We always have at least 55 people attend each time.